dateiexplorer/itml/README.md

-# Internationalization Templating Markup Language
+# Internationalization Templating Markup Language (ITML)

-File format which makes internationalize texts easy.
+File format that simplifies text internationalization.

-This repository contains the itml parser that parses ITML files into a Python directory structure.
+This library contains the ITML parser that parses `itml` files into a Python directory structure.